yiqiao-yin/YinsPy-master/README.md

 - I have seen arras and strings being tested in software engineer positions in technical interviews.
 I start with a simple [Evaluate Palindrome](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DS_Valid_Palindrome.ipynb) here.

+- The capability to partition a data set is very important and the functionality plays an important role in data structures.
+I wrote this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_DS_Measure_Predictivity.ipynb) to practice coding influence measure by partitioning data set according to discretized variable levels.

 ## Machine Learning

 Machine Learning is another big component of Yin's Capital product.